vishaltak/gitlab-development-kit/doc/troubleshooting.md

 If you're experiencing performance issues or jobs not being picked up, try disabling Sidekiq Cluster by:

-1. First stopping all running processes with `gdk stop`
+1. Stopping all running processes with `gdk stop`.
-1. Going to `$GDKROOT/Procfile`
+1. Opening the `$GDKROOT/Procfile` file.
-1. Removing the `SIDEKIQ_WORKERS` environment variable from `rails-background-jobs`
+1. Removing the `SIDEKIQ_WORKERS` environment variable from `rails-background-jobs`.
-1. Booting GDK again with `gdk start`
+1. Starting GDK again with `gdk start`.

 When doing so, please create an issue describing what happened.